Skip to content

 When should agents start open enrollment marketing?

 Start building in Q3 — ideally by mid-September.
 Your landing pages, ad accounts, follow-up sequences, and compliance disclaimers should be live and tested two to three weeks before November 1.
-Agents who launch on day one of OEP spend the first critical week debugging instead of enrolling, and that week is when intent and search volume peak.
+Agents who launch on day one of OEP spend the first critical week debugging instead of enrolling, and that week is when intent peaks.

 What's the difference between ACA OEP and Medicare AEP marketing?

-ACA Open Enrollment generally runs November 1 to January 15 (with a December 15 deadline for January 1 coverage), while Medicare's Annual Enrollment Period runs October 15 to December 7.
-The audiences, deadlines, and rules differ — Medicare is governed by strict CMS and TPMO requirements, and the two seasons overlap, so agents working both need separate funnels and messaging rather than one blended campaign.
+ACA Open Enrollment runs November 1 to January 15, with a December 15 deadline for January 1 coverage.
+Medicare's Annual Enrollment Period runs October 15 to December 7.
+The audiences, deadlines, and rules differ, and the seasons overlap — Medicare is governed by strict CMS and TPMO requirements — so agents working both markets need separate funnels.

 What compliance rules apply to open enrollment ads?

 For ACA and Medicare, CMS rules govern how agents market during enrollment.
-Third-Party Marketing Organization (TPMO) disclaimers are required on many materials, and Medicare ads have tight rules on benefit claims and lead language.
+TPMO disclaimers are required on many materials, and Medicare ads face tight rules on benefit claims and lead language.
 We provide the marketing services; the licensed agent is the responsible party for plan-specific representations.
-Treat compliant disclaimers as a trust signal that improves conversion, not just a legal box.
+Treat compliant disclaimers as a trust signal, not a legal box.

 Should agents buy leads or generate them during open enrollment?

-Both have a place, but they're different decisions.
-Generating your own leads through paid search and social builds a list you own and can remarket to next season.
-If you need volume fast to fill a short window, you can buy leads direct from getinsureleads to supplement — just keep the buying off your own marketing site so the brand stays clean.
-The right mix depends on your close rate and how fast your team can dial.
+Both have a place.
+Generating your own leads through paid search and social builds a list you own and can remarket next season.
+If you need volume fast to fill a short window, you can buy leads to supplement — keep that buying off your own marketing site.
+The right mix depends on your close rate and dial capacity.

 How many leads do I need to hit my OEP enrollment goal?

 Work backward from close rate.
-If your team closes roughly 1 in 6 worked leads and you want 100 enrollments, you need about 600 worked leads in the window — not 600 form fills, since not every form fill is reachable.
-Build in contact rate (often 50 to 70 percent), then size your ad budget against your cost per lead.
-The math, not the vibe, tells you whether the funnel clears.
+If your team closes one in six worked leads — use your own measured rate, not ours — and you want 100 enrollments, you need roughly 600 worked leads.
+Then apply your contact rate, since not every form fill is reachable, and size the ad budget against your cost per lead.

 See exactly where your agency is leaking leads.